bee-san/diss/Submit/LessonMarkDown.md

 The 1 represents openness, a straight corridor for the agent.
 The 0's represent a wall, something the agent can not pass.

 What if we make the goal impossible to reach?
-The goal is in the bottom right hand corner.
+The goal is in the bottom right-hand corner.

 1. Change some of the 1's to 0's (walls) to prevent the agent from reaching the goal.
 What will happen then?